Speaker Parameter Basics for Tube Guitar Amps

 As you can see there are lot a variables.
 To give an example I’ll describe two classic speakers: a late 50’s Jensen P12Q and the Celestion Vintage 30.

 The Vintage 30 uses a large 50 oz ceramic magnet, thicker cone material, 60 watts of power handling, a larger 1 ¾” voice coil and plenty ribbing with a small dust cap.
 The result is a loud speaker that is hard to breakup, bright but with plenty of low end, and relatively smooth breakup.
 The Vintage 30 is often paired with Hi gain amps.
 These amp have lots of high end but often lack lows and mids when run clean.
 The speaker compensates somewhat for that.
-Since the overdrive is coming from the amp rather than the speaker the speakers is relativity slow breakup and allows you to hear that.
+The speaker does not break up easily.

 This explains my story about the first amp I built.
 You can see how a speaker like the Vintage 30 would be a poor choice for a Champ.
 Likewise a vintage Jensen would be an equally poor choice for say a JCM 800.
 I hope this is helpful to someone!